-If an IPv4 basic ACL is for QoS traffic classification, the logging and counting keywords (even if specified) do not take effect for QoS.
+- If an IPv4 basic ACL is for QoS traffic classification, do not specify the vpn-instance keyword, and the logging and counting keywords (even if specified) do not take effect for QoS. - If an IPv4 basic ACL is for packet filtering, do not specify the vpn-instance keyword.